ralch/blog.ralch.com/content/tutorial/golang-tools-refactoring.md

 ## Gorename

-The `gorename` command performs precise type-safe renaming of identifiers in Go source code.

-The tool is installed with the following command:
+The `gorename` is another tool for code refactoring.
+It command performs precise type-safe renaming of identifiers in Go source code.
+It is installed with the following command:

 ```
 $ go get golang.org/x/tools/refactor/rename
 ```

+Lets use the tool with the following code snippet:

 ```
 // package: university